sofieditmer/cds-visual/assignments/assignment3_EdgeDetection/README.md

 5. Run the edge_detection.py script within the cv101 environment.
 You can run the script on the provided image in the data folder called "jefferson_memorial.jpeg" an specify the following parameters:

-`-i:` path to the image
+`-i:` path to the image <br>
 `-r:` the x and y coordinates of the ROI (region of interest).
-You should specify these as four integers, x1 y1 x2 y2, separated by whitespace. x1 y1 are the coordinates of the top-left corner of the ROI, while x2 y2 are coordinates of the bottom-right corner of the ROI.
+You should specify these as four integers, x1 y1 x2 y2, separated by whitespace. x1 y1 are the coordinates of the top-left corner of the ROI, while x2 y2 are coordinates of the bottom-right corner of the ROI. <br>
 `-o:` path to output directory

-Example:
+Example: <br>
 ```
 python3 edge_detection.py -i ../../data/img/jefferson_memorial.jpeg -r 1400 880 2900 2800 -o output/
 ```

-__Output__
+__Output__ <br>
 When running the edge_detection.py script you will get three outputs saved in the specified output directory:
 1. {image_name}_with_ROI.jpg which is the original image with a green rectangle (ROI)
 2. {image_name}_cropped.jpg which is the original image cropped to only contain the ROI.